 Do not fall for their tricks, keep moving forward, no contact, grey rock, stay strong, enjoy your freedom, narcissists know they can pull ex’s back in, that trauma bond lasts and it completely normal to want to go back, but you need to remember how bad they made you feel.
 No reaction, no contact, grey rock.

 You can, and you will recover from this.

 Overcoming your loneliness after a narcissistic relationship.
 If the break-up is new or the children visit the other parent, and you are at a loss with what to do with yourself.

 We all do have a need for human connection.
 There are six human needs, and we have the fundamental human needs for survival, such as air to breath, food to eat, water to drink and shelter.
 A great man named Tony Robbins discovered the six personal human needs, which are.

 Love and connection.

-There are excellent online test to find what your top two human needs are, so you can work your life around what fills your needs best, now once you meet three of these needs you become addicted, whether these are met, positively, negatively or neutrally, once you hit three you become addicted, a narcissistic relationship with a parent, partner, boss or friend, you can meet all six of these needs and become addicted in a negative way.
+There is excellent online test to find what your top two human needs are, so you can work your life around what fills your needs best, now once you meet three of these needs, you become addicted, whether these are met, positively, negatively or neutrally, once you hit three you become addicted, a narcissistic relationship with a parent, partner, boss or friend, you can meet all six of these needs and become addicted in a negative way.
 So finding something positive that meets three of these needs helps with recovery, if you enjoy doing something and become positively addicted, Recovery from a narcissistic relationship will be much easier as your mind will become focused elsewhere, so long as you don’t self-sabotage, as abuse is so addictive, we often come out, with self-doubt and talking to ourselves how the abuser did, so working on healing these and our insecurities while finding new hobbies to fill out time can help speed up those baby steps.